Reformed epistemology: Plantinga's Reformed epistemology

 rather than simply dismiss it as irrational.
 In addition, Plantinga is attempting to provide a philosophical explanation of how Christians should think about their own Christian belief.

 In 2016, Plantinga published Knowledge and Christian Belief, which is intended as a shortened version of Warranted Christian Belief.
 However, Plantinga does add brief sections on the latest developments in epistemology and how they relate to his work.
 He is especially critical of New Atheism owing to their reliance on de jure objections to the Christian faith.

 Criticisms

 Although Reformed epistemology has been defended by several theistic philosophers, it has both Christian and non-Christian critics.

 Great Pumpkin objection

-A common objection, known as "The Great Pumpkin objection", which Alvin Plantinga (1983) describes as follows:
+A common objection, known as "The Great Pumpkin objection", which Alvin Plantinga in Warrant (1983) describes as follows: